irlcode/RusLawOD/README.md

 Russian legislation is published in official paper journals.
 Since 1990 legal normative acts cannot enter into force without official publication.
 Some effort to make electronic databases of legal acts was made in the 1980s.
 In the early 1990s commercial information companies created proprietary databases of legislation and court decisions.
 Starting from 2011 legal acts are supposed to be officially published at the Official Internet portal of legal information ([pravo.gov.ru](http://pravo.gov.ru)).
 Now it includes both federal, regional, and municipal legislation, but the information is not complete.
 However, such documents are only in graphical format (scanned TIFF or PDF without a text layer).
 Only a small share of data are published in structured fashion in well-defined XML format.

 ## This corpus
-This corpus (as of version `2`) includes 280k XML files representing laws of Russian Federation, decrees by the President of RF, regulations by the government published as of December, 31, 2023.
+This corpus (as of version `2`) includes XML files representing laws of Russian Federation, decrees by the President of RF, regulations by the government published as of December, 31, 2023.
 XML files feature legal metadata extracted from various sources and the respective texts.

-To the moment we present texts and metadata from [pravo.gov.ru](http://pravo.gov.ru)): IPS Zakonodatelstvo.
+The source of texts and metadata is the Information legal system "The legislation of Russian Federation" (IPS Zakonodatelstvo RF) [pravo.gov.ru](http://pravo.gov.ru)).
 This dabase is state-owned, though not considered to be official publication: it is a plaintext representation of official journals wherein the legislation was published.

-## Importance of schema development
+## Schema development
 Data should be supplied in a format that is convenient and compatible.
 We rely on [Akoma Ntoso](http://www.akomantoso.org/).
 However, so far our corpus is not entirely compatible with it: we do not mark-up the internal document structure yet.

 ## XML structure
-XML structure is reported in the below example with comments.All fields are not mandatory and are present in a document only if the information exists.
+XML structure is reported in the below example with comments.
+All fields are not mandatory and are present in a document only if the information exists.

 ```xml
 <act> <!-- Legal act as the type of a document -->